Skip to main content Skip to footer

 Key features

-• Workflow capabilities simplify repetitive processes by allowing administrators to determine who and when must complete a step.
+• Workflow capabilities simplify routine tasks by allowing administrators to determine who and when must complete a step

-• Sandbox environments enable sales teams to test changes to their CRM before deploying them in the live system.
+• Sandbox environments enable any enterprise sales team to test changes to their CRM before deploying them in the live system

 G2 review

 Setting up the platform can be tricky though.
-The same user suggests, “It would be helpful if it could customize in a more flexible structure without using Java and HTML.”
+As one reviewer suggests: “It would be helpful if it could customize in a more flexible structure without using Java and HTML.”

-Why monday CRM is a great enterprise CRM software
+What makes monday CRM a great enterprise CRM solution?

 Plenty of CRMs could be a good fit for your enterprise, but monday CRM stands head and shoulders above the rest as your perfect business partner.
 Our platform is designed with navigation and fast adoption in mind, and an intuitive interface that strikes the perfect balance between simplicity and intelligence.

-Here’s a deep dive into the specific features that will maximize every enterprise sales opportunity:
+Here’s a closer look at the specific features that will maximize every enterprise sales opportunity:

 CRM entity boards